 Together, they learned to code, got off food stamps, and traveled around America in an RV.
 Today, Nat and Martha homeschool their 5 kids and are eager to explore alternative education, expand their comfort zones, and—as always—make movies.

-Nat and Martha will use their Fellowship (jointly) to investigate and document how we can prepare kids for a future where no career is safe.
+Nat and Martha are using their Fellowship (jointly) to investigate and document how we can prepare kids for a future where no career is safe.
 Is self-directed learning the answer?
 What happens when we let kids learn whatever they want?
 They will film and share the stories of the people who embody these questions.

 more on Nat & Martha Sharpe